-The Center for Integrated Forest Science (CIFS), a pioneering research program within Forest Service Research and Development, addresses complex questions that require science to inform natural resource management and policy decisions.
-Most of these questions require understanding biophysical AND human dimensions and fusing science from the natural and social sciences.
+The Center for Integrated Forest Science (CIFS), a pioneering research program within Forest Research and Development, addresses complex questions that require science to inform natural resource management and policy decisions.
+Most of these questions require understanding biophysical and human dimensions, and fusing science from the natural and social sciences.

 Learn more about our unit and the work we’re doing at forests4thefuture.info.

 Standing on the banks of the Yadkin River in Wilkesboro, North Carolina, the river tumbles peacefully by.
 The river water has made a long journey: it originated as rainfall deep in the Blue Ridge Mountains of Virginia.
 It flows through the Uwharrie, Sumter, and Francis Marion National Forests.
 It travels through Winston-Salem, Charlotte, and Charleston – and into people’s faucets and to farmers’ fields.